BoussonKarel/MCT-S3-INTDESIGN/1 CSS Variables.md

 ### Global scoped variables
 **:root** is a CSS pseudo-class selector used to select the element that represents the root of the document

-:root is hetzelfde als html, maar specifieker
+- :root is hetzelfde als html, maar specifieker

-:root = html
+- :root = html
-:root > html
+- :root > html

-Kan je overal hergebruiken **en** overschrijven.
+Global variables kan je overal hergebruiken **en** overschrijven.
  - colors
  - whitespace
  - border-radius